brylevkirill/notes/Reinforcement Learning.md

 ----
   - *Go*

+	["Mastering the Game of Go"](http://incompleteideas.net/book/the-book-2nd.html) chapter of book by Richard Sutton and Andrew Barto

 	["Mastering the Game of Go without Human Knowledge"](#mastering-the-game-of-go-without-human-knowledge-silver-et-al) by Silver et al. `paper` `summary`
 	["Mastering the Game of Go with Deep Neural Networks and Tree Search"](#mastering-the-game-of-go-with-deep-neural-networks-and-tree-search-silver-et-al) by Silver et al. `paper` `summary`
 	["Combining Online and Offline Knowledge in UCT"](http://machinelearning.org/proceedings/icml2007/papers/387.pdf) by Gelly and Silver `paper` ([talk](https://youtube.com/watch?v=Bm7zah_LrmE) `video`)